cjerry1243/DeepBeliefNet/README.md

 use Backpropogation gradient descend method to classify voice of numbers.

 ## To Run
-run 'DBNclassifier.py',to see the result.
+run 'DBNclassifier.py' to see the result.

+## Result
+accuracy: 0.92